 European.
 Contrarian liberal.
 Insufferable green.
 History graduate.
-I never downvote opinions.
-Low-effort comments with vulgarity or snark will be (politely) ignored.
+I never downvote opinions expressed in good faith and I do not engage with people who downvote mine (which may be why you got no reply).
+Low-effort comments with vulgarity or snark will also be (politely) ignored.

 • 1 Post